 I have a Murry Select 17.5 HP 42 inch cut mower.
 I hit a stump and the mower stopped right away, my husband changed the blades yesterday, charged the battery last night and went to start it today and nothing.
 It doesn't even try to start.

 There a rectangular shaped piece of metal down where the blades attach that has been sheared off more than likely.
 Don't remember what they are called but the ex was always shearing them off.
-They are a safety measure.
-You can replace them yourselves if you can locate them.

 That piece of metal is called a keyway and you can get them at your local hardware store.
 It is best to bring the old one with you because they come in all different sizes.